Thursday, November 28, 2024

 He is in both Bastrop and Austin in August 1843 on consecutive days.
 Passing through Bastrop enroute to Austin he meets with Chief Campo, sees families camped, goes to a store "full" of Tonkawa trading.
 The next day he's in Austin for 2 nights, nearly 3 days (leaves the evening of the 3rd day) .. records nothing about seeing Tonkawa.
 None camping.
 None trading with residents. (more below: William Bollaert's Notes on Tonkawa 1843).
 The almost total focus on documenting the Tonkawa in Bastrop compared with the complete lack of reference to any Tonkawa in Austin by Bollaert begs the question of whether they were there in Austin in 1843.

 To conclude, from the Walsh article we don't know what happened when.
-Without more evidence claims based on the article are suspect.
+Without more primary evidence claims based on that article are suspect.

-To overcome what certainly does appear to be a mix-up and defend O'Dell's 1842 claims would require primary evidence, or at least evidence from someone connected with someone known to have been there (Austin in 1842-1844) like Mary Mitchell (extended family of Robertson who was there; more on her article below).
+To overcome what certainly does appear to be a mix-up and defend O'Dell's 1842 claims would require corroborating primary evidence, or at least evidence from someone connected with someone known to have been there (Austin in 1842-1844) like Mary Mitchell (extended family of Robertson who was there; more on her 1905 article below).
 That level of evidence has not yet been presented by O'Dell, nor have I found it.
-There are other primary sources one could research; that would be a next step for O'Dell.

 II.
 Problems with O'Dell's Claims on Tonkawa Camp in 1842-1844

 In this section we look at possibility #2 above: the date of 1842-1844 is right, although O'Dell admits Walsh confused what happened with events that actually happened in 1862.
 O'Dell also makes a number of unsubstantiated claims.
-We'll explore these issues here.
+We'll explore these here.
+Although O'Dell has made revisions based on TCHC feedback to his original white paper on file with the Austin History Center, news stories, podcasts, ceremonies etc. were made public based on 1.0 so need to be addressed.

 1842 in Austin